Joey Canoy Explained

 No Contests:1

-Joey Maderal Canoy (born June 27, 1993) is a Filipino boxer who held the Asian Boxing Federation (ABF) Mini flyweight and OPBF Light flyweight titles and has been challenged one time for the IBO light flyweight title and two times for the IBO Mini flyweight title and once for WBO Oriental Mini flyweight title.
+Joey Maderal Canoy (born June 27, 1993) is a Filipino boxer who has held the Asian Boxing Federation (ABF) Mini flyweight and OPBF Light flyweight titles.
+He has been challenged once for the IBO light flyweight title, twice for the IBO Mini Flyweight title, and once for the WBO Oriental Mini Flyweight title.

 Amateur career

-Although very little is known about his amateur career BoxRec has a record of his amateur highlights, he is the Pinweight gold medalist in PLDT-ABAP National Boxing Championships in Panabo, Davao del Norte for the Mindanao Qualifiers on 2011, also Pinweight Gold Medalist in Philippine National Games in Dumaguete, Negros Oriental on 2012, in the same year, Canoy fought in the PLDT-ABAP National Boxing Championships Elite Men Light flyweight, winning against Rafael Sueno in the prelims, however lost against Junuel Lacar in the Quarter-finals.[1]
+Although very little is known about his amateur career, BoxRec has a record of his highlights.
+He was the Pinweight gold medalist in the PLDT-ABAP National Boxing Championships in Panabo, Davao del Norte, for the Mindanao Qualifiers in 2011.
+He was also the Pinweight Gold Medalist in Philippine National Games in Dumaguete, Negros Oriental, in 2012.
+In the same year, Canoy fought in the PLDT-ABAP National Boxing Championships Elite Men Light flyweight, won against Rafael Sueno in the prelims but lost to Junuel Lacar in the Quarter-finals.[1]
 [2]

 Professional career